 The network transit fees we charge our network partners for the express delivery services we provide to them primarily consist of (i)a fixed amount for a waybill attached to each parcel and (ii)a variable amount per parcel for sorting and line-haul transportation based on the parcel weight and route.
-We determine our pricing based on the operating costs of our business, while also considering other factors including market conditions and competitions as well as our service quality.
+We evaluate our pricing and make adjustment from time to time based on the operating costs of our business, market conditions and competitions as well as our service quality.
 Our service pricing may also be affected by market conditions and competition faced by our network partners.
-There has historically been declines in delivery service fees charged by our network partners, partially due to market competition.
-Based on the market conditions and our cost base, we may evaluate and adjust our service pricing from time to time.
+There has historically been declines in delivery service fees charged by our network partners, partially due to market and competition.

 Senders are generally required to pay delivery service fees to our pickup outlets and our network partners have full discretion over the pricing of their services.
-Our network partners determine their pricing mainly based on their total cost of operations, which mainly includes the network transit fees we charge, the last-mile delivery fees paid to the delivery network partners, as well as the outlet operating costs.
+Our network partners determine their pricing mainly based on their total costs, which mainly includes the network transit fees we charge, the last-mile delivery fees paid to the delivery network partners, as well as the outlet operating costs.
 They also consider other factors including market conditions and competitions as well as their service quality.
 We do not set any explicit limitations on pricing and allow pricing latitude to our network partners so that they can effectively respond to the competitive dynamics in their local markets with tailor-made pricing based on the business volume and long-term prospect of each sender.